List of Detroit Red Wings broadcasters: Honored broadcasters

 Lynch called the first locally televised game at Olympia for the original WWJ-TV in 1949.
 He remained with the organization for 63 years, serving as director of publicity from 1975 to 1982, and was the public address announcer from 1982 until his death in 2012.
 From 2008 to 2012, a second PA announcer was added to work alongside him, first John Fossen, then Erich Freiny.
 Freiny took over as the sole PA announcer following Lynch's death.

 Current broadcasters

 The Red Wings' flagship radio stations are Detroit sister stations WXYT-AM 1270 and WXYT-FM 97.1.
 Games are carried on both stations unless there is a conflict with Detroit Tigers baseball.
 There are several affiliate stations throughout Michigan and Southwestern Ontario.

-The Red Wings' exclusive local television rights are held by Bally Sports Detroit.
+The Red Wings' exclusive local television rights are held by FanDuel Sports Network.
 The channel shared professional team coverage rights with some Detroit area broadcast television stations until the spring of 2008.
 In March 2008, the channel signed new long-term contracts with the Pistons, Red Wings and Tigers to broadcast more games than in previous years, becoming the exclusive local home of all three teams for the first time until at least 2018.
 This leaves only the NFL's Detroit Lions as the only local professional sports team in Detroit to have all of its games on broadcast television.